You Learn: Music video

 There were two music videos produced for the single.
-The original music video, directed by Liz Friedlander, starts with Morissette, hair in dreadlocks, handstanding in her apartment.
+The original music video, directed by Liz Friedlander, starts with Morissette, hair in twists, handstanding in her apartment.
 She puts on a white sports jacket, leaves the apartment by the fire escape, and carelessly crosses the street, causing a multi-car accident and an ensuing riot.
 Morissette ignores the riot, walking on top of the cars that get in her way.
 After passing by a fire truck, Morissette arrives at an indoor basketball arena on a horse where she, now in a red jacket, successfully throws a ball passed to her into the basket.
 Morissette then exits the arena to the street and performs backflips through it.
 By the time she finishes, she is wearing a grey jacket.
 She randomly kisses a man on the same street and runs to an unfinished bridge, now wearing a green jacket.
 She jumps from the ledge, lands wearing a blue jacket, and soon engages in a pie fight with a group of people, including her touring drummer Taylor Hawkins.
 Finally, Morissette emerges in a boxing ring wearing a black jacket and boxing gloves and faces off with a woman in complete boxing gear.
 The woman punches her in the face, knocking Morissette to the mat.
 Morissette staggers to her feet, wobbly exits the ring and walks out of the gym as the video ends.

 The video was shot in New York City's Meatpacking District.
 Filming took 23 hours in 10° weather.
 It features the Twin Towers in a scene where Morissette does tumbling.
 Morissette also is never seen singing throughout the duration of the clip.

 The second music video features Morissette with her band during a live performance.
 Some clips include her performing from the MTV Unplugged video.
 The live version was used instead of the album version.